kmwalton/hgstools/README.md

 of HGS' functionality are not specifically considered or tested for these tools.

 USAGE:
-  1. clone the repository to a directory of your choosing, <hgstools>
+  1. clone the repository to a directory of your choosing, `hgstools`
-  2. add <hgstools>/bin to your system's $PATH, $env:PATH, or %PATH% to use scripts/executables
+  2. add `hgstools/bin` to your system's `$PATH`, `$env:PATH`, or `%PATH%` to use scripts/executables
-  3. add <hgstools> to your system's $PYTHONPATH for use as a python module
+  3. add `hgstools` to your system's `$PYTHONPATH` for use as a python module

+Used/tested with Python3.8 and on Mac and Windows computers.